pyladies/netlify-website-template/README.md

 # netlify-website-template

 Example of PyLadies Website theme powered by Netlify.
+You can preview the template [here](https://distracted-payne-504b82.netlify.app/).

+## What is Netlify?

+Netlify is a simple tool to use for continuous integration and continuous development.
+It allows you to specify custom build commands as well as run specific tests and pull request to specific branches you specify.
+You can additionally get a deploy preview of your website capturing the changes generated in a pull request on a Netlify hosted url.

 ## Setting up you website with Netlify